 17% of all our entries were awarded 9-7 grades, 34 students achieved average grades of 7 or higher, and 7 students achieved an average of grade 8 or higher.
-Our top performing student secured all grade 9s and a Distinction\ in Health & Fitness, equating to the highest attaining student in the country.
+Our top performing student secured all grade 9s and a Distinction\ in Health & Fitness.